-Managing collaboration between the health and education sectors a common focus and target group, namely, vulnerable children at risk for overweight and obesity.
+Given the high volume of food served at schools by the special agencies of the educational sector, a mutually beneficial collaboration is crucial.
+Despite the progress that has been made over time, there is still room to improve the synergy between the two sectors, as they share a common focus and target group, namely, vulnerable children at risk for overweight and obesity.
 According to the educational sector, food is meant to attract children to school while the health sector focuses on a healthy diet.
 However, as healthy food appeals equally to school attendance, the potential conflict could be resolved.
 The way the composition of food is discussed within the convening experts' groups in the educational and health sectors, and considering the national health guidelines as only one of the criteria used, could be modified.
 Greater responsibility could be shifted to the health sector, using the nutritional guidelines as the main framework and possibly convening the same expert groups.
 This could fast-track the move to a focus on a healthy diet.